 - To accept two soft bound copies and an electronic copy.

-Colleges must inform students of the method of submission in the College Handbook.
+Faculties/Schools must inform students of the method of submission in the Faculty/School Handbook.
 Each copy shall contain:

 - A statement that it is being submitted in partial fulfilment of the requirements for the degree.